comsysto/mongo-search-fongo-movie-showcase/README.md

 Playground
 ==========

-Our playground application for comSysto Blog (http://blog.comsysto.com) entries.
+Our movie playground application for comSysto Blog (http://blog.comsysto.com) entries.

 It will use Spring, Apache Wicket, Gradle and Mongo.